rigved12/jioproject1/README.md

 # jioproject1

 # jio project automation testing using Selenium(java)
- jioproject is develop by  [lavatect technology.](htttps://lavatechtechnology.com). this project is initiated by department of IT and is for the purpose of testing and education headding [www.roseimage.com](https://lavatechtechnology.com).this my project
+ jioproject is develop by  [www.lavatect technology.](htttps://lavatechtechnology.com). this project is initiated by department of IT and is for the purpose of testing and education headding [www.roseimage.com](https://lavatechtechnology.com).this my project